 Cuauhtzitzimitl (MH717r)

-This compound glyph for the personal name, Cuauhtzitzimitl (a famous name, “Eagle-Supernatural of the Night Sky”), is attested here as a tribute payer’s name.
+This compound glyph for the personal name, Cuauhtzitzimitl (a famous name, “Eagle-Celestial Divine Force that Torments”), is attested here as a tribute payer’s name.
 It shows the head of an eagle (cuauhtli) in profile, looking toward the viewer’s left.
 It also has squiggly lines outside its usual tufted feathers on its head.
-The squiggly lines seem to suggest the supernatural element (tzitzimitl).
+The squiggly lines seem to suggest the vitality of the sacred force (tzitzimitl).
 This eagle’s head also has an as yet unidentifiable eye attachment, perhaps something semantically related to the term tzitzimitl, or perhaps an error.

 Stephanie Wood

 Another glyph for the name Cuauhtzitzimitl appears below.
-See also how squiggly lines might play a similar role in representing tlamati (possibly, to know magic) as part of the Nentlamati name, which also appears below.
+See also how squiggly lines might play a similar role in representing tlamati (possibly, to know sacred powers) as part of the Nentlamati name, which also appears below.

 Stephanie Wood